27/02/2022 We’ve added further clarifications since the review was first published, including that the Steam Deck’s desktop mode uses KDE Plasma.

 Steam Deck games

-I’m fortunate enough that nearly 25% of my library is already Verified or Playable, but Valve has barely scratched 2% of its 65,000 back catalogue, so you shouldn’t be afraid to break away from the mould.
+I’m fortunate enough that nearly 25% of my library is already Verified or Playable, but Valve has barely scratched 2% of its 65,000 back catalog, so you shouldn’t be afraid to break away from the mold.
 The first game I tried was Inscryption before it was certified as Playable.
-While it doesn’t have native controller support, the Steam Deck automatically adopted a mouse and keyboard layout, activating the right trackpad and changing the left analogue stick to W, A, S, and D. I enjoyed it so much, I never went back to the desktop version.
+While it doesn’t have native controller support, the Steam Deck automatically adopted a mouse and keyboard layout, activating the right trackpad and changing the left analog stick to W, A, S, and D. I enjoyed it so much, I never went back to the desktop version.

 PC gamers have always tussled with the right settings for games, and with battery life now hanging in the balance, this becomes even more important.
 Keen to get you spending more time playing games rather than sitting in the settings menu, Valve lets you lock the system to 30fps at the click of two buttons, which is a quick and easy way to lengthen the amount of time you can play.
 This is probably going to be mandatory for new games like Elden Ring, but the choice is in your hands if you’d rather crank up the details instead.

 Be prepared for the fan to whirr at full blast if you plan on pushing the Steam Deck to its limits, though, which could bother those around you.
 Relatively speaking, I don’t think it’s all that loud, but I might be jaded by the time spent next to different desktops.

 When the Steam Deck works, it’s the most innovative device I’ve ever tested.
 It’s helped broaden the variety of games I play beyond Rainbow Six Siege, not just because Battleye isn’t compatible at the time of writing and I don’t like the idea of playing my favorite FPS game with a controller, but because Valve’s crafted a device with so much potential I can barely put it down even when I’m sitting in my gaming chair.